-More often than not, all that the customer needs is a simple acknowledgment that their voice has been heard and their complaint registered.
+More often than not, all that the customer needs is a simple acknowledgement that their voice has been heard and their complaint registered.
 If they don’t receive a response soon on email or on chat, customers begin to develop negative sentiments against brands.
 And it takes a lot of effort to change that sentiment later.

 The best solution to this problem is using an email autoresponder.
 It’s a simple technology, really, and has been around for a long time.
 It sends an automated reply to the customer and lets them know that you have received their email and will reply shortly.

 Apart from auto-responding to a raised support ticket, autoresponders have a variety of uses.
 The customer can receive an automated email when they:

 - Make an online purchase

 - Change an account setting

 - Have left something in the cart or left their profile unfinished etc.